sadasystems/testobjects/pyutil/README.rst

 sequences of a certain width (referred to as the "window" size).
 It continues until it has produced a string of the length chosen by the user.

+This script takes 2 required arguments:

+- --length/-l
+- --window/-w

-This script takes 2 required arguments: --length/-l and --window/-w.
-It writes the result to a file in the computer's temporary files directory, which, if satisfactory, the user should manually copy to the pyutil/resources directory and rename with the appropriate character count.
+It writes the result to a file in the computer's temporary files directory which, if satisfactory, the user should manually copy to the pyutil/resources directory and rename with the appropriate character count.
 The character count can be verified with the wc command using the -m switch, e.g.::